jordancolburn/jordancolburn.github.io/_posts/2019-02-06-mainstage-loopback-bug-solved.md

 ![Screen Shot 2019-02-06 at 1.45.29 PM.png]({{site.baseurl}}/assets/2019/Screen Shot 2019-02-06 at 1.45.29 PM.png)

 For years, I've always loved looping in Apple's Mainstage.
 The combination of unlimited loopers, groups and flexible effects and routing is great.
 However there has been a persistent "bug" that has bothered me for a long time.
-Occasionaly, when recording an initial loop and pressing the record button again to stop it and overdub from the beginning, it starts to erase my initial loop instead of overdubbing.
+Occasionally, when recording an initial loop and pressing the record button again to stop it and overdub from the beginning, it starts to erase my initial loop instead of overdubbing.

 I tried everything, from verifying all my settings to saving, updating and starting from scratch, but it just seemed like the bug would only happen sometimes and I could never correlate any cause to the effect.